Celtoys/Remotery/readme.md

     rmt_UnbindD3D11();

 Sampling OpenGL GPU activity
 ---------------------------------

 Remotery allows sampling of GPU activity on your main OpenGL context.
 After initialising Remotery, you need to bind it to OpenGL with the single call:

-    // Parameters are ID3D11Device* and ID3D11DeviceContext*
     rmt_BindOpenGL();

-As OpenGL is very sensitive to what threads you call a function from, you need to call the following once every frame from whatever thread owns the context you bound to Remotery:

-    rmt_UpdateOpenGLFrame();

 Sampling is then a simple case of: